sdind/HiFi_assembly_worflow/README.md

 # HiFi Genome Assembly Workflow
 This repository contains a Snakemake workflow for genome assembly, consisting of three interconnected workflows: workflow_contig, workflow_decontam, and workflow_scaffold.
 Each workflow performs specific tasks to facilitate the assembly process and improve the quality of the final genome assembly.

+An additional [repository](https://github.com/sdind/genome_annotation_workflow) also offers a snakemake workflow for genome annotation using RNA-seq and protein data.

 <br/>

 ## Workflow 1: workflow_contig